 Categorizing uncertainty: Accuracy vs. precision

-Accuracy is a term that describes how well a measurement approximates the theoretically correct value of that measurement, for example, how close is the arrow to the bullseye (Figure 2).
+Accuracy is a term that describes how well a measurement approximates the theoretically correct value of that measurement, for example, how close the arrow is to the bullseye (Figure 2).

 The term precision, by comparison, describes the degree to which individual measurements vary around a central value.
 Measurements with high precision are highly reproducible because repeated measurement will reliably give a similar result; however, they may or may not be accurate (Figure 2).